moleculerjs/site/source/docs/0.13/fault-tolerance.md

 ## Fallback
 Fallback feature is useful, when you don't want to give back errors to the users.
 Instead, call an other action or return some common content.
-In Moleculer you can set fallback response in calling options or in action definition.
+Fallback response can be set in calling options or in action definition.
 It should be a `Function` which returns a `Promise` with any content.
 The broker passes the current `Context` & `Error` objects to this function as arguments.

 **Fallback response setting in calling options**
 ```js